 Radford works with the Company's management, including the Company's Chief Executive Officer, to review programs that support the Company's business objectives while carrying out its duties for the Committee.
-Radford does not provide any other services to the Company other than those for which it has been retained.
-The Committee intends to update the Survey every three years with the assistance of Radford or another comparable consulting firm.
-The Committee's reason for revising the Survey every three years as opposed to every year is because the Committee does not believe that the executive compensation benchmark or the comparable companies are likely to have significant changes every one or two years.
+Radford does not provide any other services to the Company other than those services for which it has been retained.
+The Committee intends to update the executive compensation competitive assessment (the "Survey") at least every three years with the assistance of Radford or another comparable consulting firm.
+The Committee's reason for revising the Survey at least every three years as opposed to every year is because the Committee does not believe that the executive compensation benchmark or the comparable companies are likely to have significant changes every one or two years.